 We live prosperous and comfortable lives in the United States in these modern times.
 No generation has had the comforts, pleasures, luxuries and distractions that we have.
 Even the poverty level of the people in the US, about $24,000, far exceeds the $2 a day ($730 a year) that many people in the world live on.
 We are blessed in this country.

 I wonder what the rest of the world thinks about this uniquely American theology.
 I can only imagine that they shake their heads.

 We forget that Jesus suffered and died.
 We forget that Jesus called us to follow Him with the instruction to take up our own (figurative) crosses.

 We could not do what He did, of course.
-He came in fulfillment of the Scriptures as the Savior of all mankind to lay down His life, to take on Himself the sin of the world and, by His sacrificial death, to take the accept the that sin once and for all so that we may have life and be free from the control of sin and death.
+He came in fulfillment of the Scriptures as the Savior of all mankind to lay down His life, to take on Himself the sin of the world and, by His sacrificial death, to accept the punishment for sin once and for all so that we may have life and be free from the control of sin and death.
 He rose from the grave and conquered sin and death for us.
 We certainly cannot do, and do not need to do, what He did for us.

 Nevertheless, he called us to live a life like Him.
 What He instructed was this: “If any man will come after me, let him deny himself, and take up his cross, and follow me.”
 (Mark 8:34; Matthew 16:24).
 Luke adds that we should take up our cross daily.
 (Luke 9:23)

 The way of Jesus is the way of the cross.